- SLS (sodium lauryl sulfate ) and SLES (sodium laureth ether sulfate )

 - considered as estrogen disruptors and the cause of reproductive problems, especially in males

-Can cause: asthma & allergy, disturbing hormonal balance, and causing reproductive problems in both women and men, threaten the development of the fetus, as well as functions of the liver and kidneys
+Possible harm: asthma & allergy, disturbing hormonal balance, and causing reproductive problems in both women and men, threaten the development of the fetus, as well as functions of the liver and kidneys

 Did you ever notice how plastic sometimes hardens over time?
 That's because the phthalates have leached out of it.
 Phthalates are not chemically bound to the plastics they're added to, they're continuously released into the air or food or liquid.
 They can be realesed into the cosmetic products from the plastic covers, in case the products contains any alcohol.